- Are Christians bonkers to believe in the Creation story?

 In addition, scientists can roughly date fossils using radiometric dating, a process that measures the radioactive decay of certain elements.

-The world wide flood caused massive damage where all the rocks, soil particles, debris and creatures were buried in the maelstrom.
+With this theory, the world wide flood caused massive damage where all the rocks, soil particles, debris and creatures were buried in the maelstrom.

 The marine animals and smallest land creatures would have been buried first and the most mobile ones last.